pratidan2925/DevOps-AWS-Interview-Questions/AWS/AWS_README.md

 #### What’s the difference between io2 Block Express and io2?
  io2 Block Express is a new generation of EBS volumes that delivers higher performance, lower latency, and a broader range of IOPS and throughput options compared to io2 volumes.
 It uses a new storage architecture optimized for I/O-intensive workloads.

-# EC2 (Elastic Compute Cloud)

-#### What Is Amazon EC2 Service?
-Amazon EC2 (Elastic Compute Cloud) is a web service that provides resizable compute capacity in the cloud.
-It allows users to run virtual servers (instances) on-demand, providing complete control over computing resources.

-#### What Are The Features Of The Amazon EC2 Service?
-- Scalable compute capacity
-- Flexible instance types and sizes
-- Security and compliance
-- Integration with other AWS services
-- Pay-as-you-go pricing model
-- Elastic IP addresses
-- Auto Scaling and Load Balancing capabilities

-####  What Are The Security Best Practices For Amazon EC2?
-- Use IAM roles for EC2 instances
-- Restrict SSH/RDP access via Security Groups
-- Enable CloudTrail for monitoring and logging
-- Regularly update and patch EC2 instances
-- Use encryption for sensitive data
-- Implement least privilege access

-#### Explain Storage For Amazon EC2 Instance?
-- Storage for EC2 instances includes:
-- **Instance Store Volumes:** Temporary block-level storage directly attached to the instance.
-- **EBS Volumes:** Persistent block storage volumes that can be attached/detached from instances.

-#### What Are The Basic Structures Of The Amazon EC2 Service?
-- **Instances:** Virtual servers running on EC2.
-- **AMI (Amazon Machine Image)**: Templates used to create instances.
-- **Security Groups:** Virtual firewalls controlling inbound/outbound traffic.
-- **Key Pairs:** Secure login information for instances.

-#### Explain Stopping, Starting, And Terminating An Amazon EC2 Instance?
-**Stopping:** Halts the instance temporarily, preserving data on EBS volumes.
-**Starting:** Resumes a stopped instance.
-**Terminating:** Permanently deletes the instance and associated data.

-#### Can S3 Be Cast-off With EC2 Instances, In Case Of “yes” Please Specify How?
- Yes, EC2 instances can access data stored in Amazon S3 buckets via AWS SDKs, CLI, or APIs using IAM roles or access keys for authentication.

-#### What Are Regions And Availability Zones In Amazon EC2?
-Explain In Brief?
-**Regions:** Geographical locations where AWS services, including EC2, are hosted.
-**Availability Zones (AZs):** Isolated locations within a region designed to be independent of each other in terms of power, networking, and facilities.

-#### Explain How To Launch EC2 Instance In An Availability Zone?
-When launching an EC2 instance, you can specify the desired AZ using the --placement parameter in AWS CLI or selecting the AZ in the AWS Management Console during instance creation.

-#### What Is Amazon EC2 Root Device Volume?
- The root device volume is the primary storage volume attached to an EC2 instance where the operating system and essential files are stored.

-#### How To Persist Root Device Volume In Amazon EC2 Instance?
- To persist root device data

-#### What Is Security Group In Amazon EC2?
-A security group acts as a virtual firewall for your EC2 instances to control inbound and outbound traffic.
-It defines rules that specify which traffic is allowed to reach the instance.

-#### What Are The Features Of Security Group In Amazon EC2?
-- **Stateful:** Inbound rules automatically allow return traffic, simplifying the management of security rules.
-- **Flexible:** Rules can be defined based on IP protocol, port number, and source/destination IP address.
-- **Dynamic:** Changes to security group rules are applied immediately.
-- **Layered Security:** Multiple security groups can be associated with an instance to provide layered security.

-#### How To Create Security Group In Amazon EC2?
-- You can create a security group using the AWS Management Console, AWS CLI, or AWS SDKs:
-- **Console:** Navigate to EC2 Dashboard > Security Groups > Create Security Group.
-- **CLI:** Use create-security-group command specifying group name, description, VPC ID, and rules.
-- **SDKs:** Utilize AWS SDKs (e.g., Python Boto3) to programmatically create security groups.

-#### How To Launch An Amazon EC2 Instance?
-- To launch an EC2 instance:
-- Log in to the AWS Management Console.
-- Navigate to EC2 Dashboard > Instances > Launch Instance.
-- Choose an Amazon Machine Image (AMI), instance type, configure instance details (e.g., network, storage), add tags, configure security groups, and review.
-- Launch the instance, selecting or creating a key pair for SSH access.

-#### How To Connect To Your Amazon EC2 Instance?
-- After launching an EC2 instance:
-- Obtain the Public DNS or IP address of the instance from the EC2 Dashboard.
-- Use SSH (for Linux) or RDP (for Windows) to connect to the instance:
-- **SSH:** ssh -i your-key.pem ec2-user@public-dns
-- **RDP:** Use Remote Desktop client with the Public IP address and Administrator credentials (Windows).

-#### How To Add An EBS Volume To Your Amazon EC2 Instance?
-- To add an EBS volume to an EC2 instance:
-- Create a new EBS volume or use an existing one in the same Availability Zone as the instance.
-- Attach the volume to the instance using the EC2 Dashboard or AWS CLI:
-- CLI: aws ec2 attach-volume --volume-id vol-1234567890abcdef0 --instance-id i-0598c7d356eba48d7 --device /dev/sdf

-#### How To Clean Up Your Amazon EC2 Instance And Volume?
-- To clean up EC2 resources:
-- Terminate instances that are no longer needed to stop incurring charges.
-- Delete unused EBS volumes and snapshots.
-- Remove unattached Elastic IPs.
-- Remove unused security groups.

-#### What Are The Best Practices For Amazon EC2?
-- Implement least privilege security.
-- Regularly patch and update instances.
-- Use IAM roles for EC2 instances instead of storing credentials locally.
-- Monitor and log instance activities.
-- Use tagging to organize instances.
-- Use Auto Scaling and Load Balancing for scalability and high availability.

-#### What Is The Size Limit For Amazon EC2 Instance Store-backed AMIs And Amazon EBS-backed AMIs?
-- **Instance store-backed AMIs:** Limited by the instance type's available instance store volume sizes, typically up to hundreds of GBs.
-- **Amazon EBS-backed AMIs:** Limited by the maximum size of an EBS volume, which can be up to 16 TiB.

-#### How You’re Charged In Amazon EC2?
-Explain In Detail?
-EC2 instances are billed based on instance type (e.g., t2.micro, m5.large), instance usage (per hour or per second billing), and any additional resources like EBS volumes or data transfer.
-Pricing varies by region and reserved vs. on-demand instances.

-#### Can S3 Be Used With EC2 Instances, If Yes, How?
-Yes, EC2 instances can access Amazon S3 buckets using AWS SDKs, CLI, or APIs.
-Permissions are managed through IAM roles or access keys assigned to the instance.

-#### If You Want To Launch Amazon Elastic Compute Cloud (EC2) Instances And Assign Each Instance A Predetermined Private IP Address You Should?
-Assign static private IP addresses to instances by using AWS Elastic IP addresses or by configuring a DHCP option set in your VPC to assign specific IP addresses based on instance ID.

-#### Explain What Happens When I Reboot An EC2 Instance?
-Rebooting an EC2 instance restarts the instance's operating system without affecting attached EBS volumes or instance metadata.
-It's akin to restarting a physical computer.

-#### How You Will Change The Root EBS Device Of My Amazon EC2 Instance?
-You can change the root EBS device of an EC2 instance by creating a new AMI from the instance, modifying the block device mappings in the new AMI, and launching a new instance from the modified AMI.

-#### What Is The Underlying Hypervisor For EC2?
-EC2 instances run on the Xen hypervisor, specifically the custom Xen-based Nitro Hypervisor for newer instance types.

-#### What Are Spot Instances In Amazon EC2?
-Spot Instances allow you to bid for unused EC2 capacity, often available at significantly lower prices than on-demand instances.
-They are suitable for fault-tolerant applications or workloads that can be interrupted.

-#### What Is The Difference Between A Spot Instance And A Demand Instance On EC2?
-Spot Instances are purchased based on bids and the current market price, offering potential cost savings but can be interrupted.
-On-demand instances are paid for by the hour with no upfront cost, providing consistent pricing.

-#### What Are The Main Features Of Classic Load Balancer In EC2?
-Classic Load Balancer (ELB) distributes incoming application traffic across multiple EC2 instances in multiple Availability Zones, offering basic load balancing capabilities with HTTP/HTTPS and TCP protocols.

-#### What Are The Main Features Of Application Load Balancer (ALB) In Amazon EC2?
-Application Load Balancer (ALB) operates at the application layer, routing traffic based on advanced criteria such as URL path or host header.
-It supports WebSocket, HTTP/2, and SSL offloading.

-#### What Is A Placement Group In EC2?
-A Placement Group is a logical grouping of instances within a single Availability Zone to achieve lower latency and higher network throughput.
-Types include Cluster Placement Groups for low-latency and Spread Placement Groups for fault tolerance.

-#### What Types Of Issues Do You Face While Connecting To An EC2 Instance?
-Issues can include incorrect SSH/RDP configuration, security group misconfiguration, network access issues, instance status (e.g., terminated or stopped), and connectivity problems with the instance's public or private IP/DNS.

 # EFS(Elastic File System)